The best business loan options for $100k

 Typical requirements: more flexible than other loans, but may require fair to good credit, time in business, sufficient revenues.

-Invoice Factoring or Financing
+Invoice factoring or financing

 Businesses that invoice other businesses but get paid slowly often turn to Invoice factoring or financing to improve cash flow.
 With factoring, you sell or assign your invoices to another company at a discounted rate in exchange for cash now.
 The third party company then collects the invoiced amount from the company that owes you money.
 Another form of this involves using invoices to underwrite financing.